oneneoncoffee/ArchLinux_GCC_toolchain/README.md

 Audio: There's a 3.5mm audio jack for audio output, and some variants may have onboard microphones.

 Operating System:
-It supports various Linux distributions other then Arch, including Armbian and Raspbian, and can be used for a variety of applications such as a low-power server, media center, or IoT device.
+It supports various Linux distributions other then Arch, including Armbian / Ubuntu and Raspbian, and can be used for a variety of applications such as a low-power server, media center, or IoT device.
 (TESTED) Arch Linux works fully with the WiFi/Bluetooth chip.
 Armbian is really buggy works with USB WiFi only!